J. David Grey Young Writers’ Workshop

 The Joan Austen-Leigh prizes for top three projects are, in order, $100, $75, and $50.
 All 2018 YWW participants will receive a t-shirt, gift, and certificate, in addition to the group experience, intellectual enrichment, and exposure to new ideas and areas of research of this “high-impact educational experience.”How Do I Apply?

-Application forms will be available on this site in January, 2018.What Is the Deadline for Applications?
+Application forms are available by clicking HERE.What Is the Deadline for Applications?

 Monday, March 19, 2018 at 5:00 p.m.Whom Do I Contact for More Information?